 It was my turn.
 A coach hit a slow roller.
 I decided it didn’t make sense to charge it—too many chances for error.
 The ball rolled into my glove, I stood and threw to first.
 It was a decent throw.
 That was it.
 Tryout over.

 Other kids tried different positions.
 Some took a few at-bats.
 Some ran the bases.
 A few practiced sliding.
 But nobody invited me.
 One ground ball.
 Sometimes, opportunity only knocks once.

 I watched for a while, and then hopped on my bicycle and pedaled home.
 Alone.

 The phone rang a few days later.
 I was on the Dodgers.
 No, not the major league team where kids wore white uniforms with striped pants, but the farm team, where kids wore colored tee-shirts with an ad on the back.

 We never won a game.
 Mostly because we rarely practiced.
 But I practiced.
 I wanted to pitch.
 So, I grabbed anyone willing and threw fastballs before games.
 My first fastball left my hand too early and flew over a backstop and into a parking lot.
 Fortunately, it missed any car windows.
 I had trouble getting anyone to catch for me after that.
 Sometimes, I just made a target on the fence and threw at the target.

 Game after game, I asked if it was my turn to pitch.
-Game after game, the coach gave the same answer.
+Game after game, Coach Dennis gave the same answer.
 “Not yet, maybe later.”
 Our team only had nine players, and some games, only seven players showed up and we had to borrow from the other team.
-I never did understand how our coach picked pitchers, only that everyone was supposed to have a chance to play every position.
+I never did understand how Coach Dennis picked pitchers, only that everyone was supposed to have a chance to play every position.
 My turn to pitch finally came at the end of the season.

 “Ready to pitch an inning?”